erezsh/Preql/docs/tutorial.md

 Press Ctrl+C to interrupt an existing operation or prompt.
 Press Ctrl+D or run `exit()` to exit the interpreter.

-You can run the `names()` function to see what functions are available.
+You can run the `names()` function to see what functions are available, and `help()` to get interactive help.

 You can also run a preql file.
-Let's edit a file called `helloworld.pql`:
+Let's create a file called `helloworld.pql`:

 ```javascript
 // helloworld.pql